alejocb/rgbdtam/README.md

 5-) Minimize geometric error

 use_depth_tracking: [bool].
 If false, geometric error will not be minimized (only the photometric error will be minimized).
 It is recommended to minimize also the geometric error unless RGBDTAM does not work in real-time in your computer.
 Default: True.

+6-) Maximum depth to print

+depth_range_print: [float].
+If higher far away points will also be displayed.
+Default: 1.7 (meters).

 # Contact